Komart21/Bar-Retina-APP/README.md

-Bienvenido a Bar Retina 2
+Welcome to Bar Retina 2